Eclipse-SDV-Hackathon-Accenture/Millennium_FleetManagement/README.md

     1. Provides customized HUDs as desired by customers.
     2. Users enjoy a consistent, personalized experience with any shared vehicle, without the need for adaptation to new vehicles, contributing to increased customer loyalty and satisfaction.
     3. Offers vehicle operation and custom HUD through smartphones, including seat adjustments, air conditioning settings, and audio profiles, from anywhere.
-    4. When users log into the vehicle application with their accounts, personalized settings stored in their accounts are applied to the vehicle, allowing customization across different types of shared vehicles.
+    4. When users login to the vehicle application with their accounts, personalized settings stored in their accounts are applied to the vehicle, allowing customization across different types of shared vehicles.
     5. Supports customization of the dashboard through the Head Up Display, encouraging users to choose the same shared vehicle provider to maintain familiar dashboard settings and configurations.
     6. Updates for the app and firmware are possible through Leda's OTA (Over-The-Air).
+    7. There is No need for companies to provide hardware for HUD.

 ## Potential Improvement